jeffthink/lazy-voter/README.md

 ## Open Questions

 * Can we get things like name / address / etc. via some api from the phone (or another authentication approach)?
-Even better to leverage something like Login.org!
+Even better to leverage something like Login.gov!
 * How do you enable a continous delivery environment with the various dependencies above?
 * Can Puppeteer be run performantly directly in GCF vs. using Browserless (see [this issue](https://github.com/GoogleChrome/puppeteer/issues/3120))?
 * Can we get access to an api for voter registration check vs. using web form to do so?